Reasons for Divorce in Arizona

 Of course, just because it’s a common reason for divorce, doesn’t mean that it’s your reason.
 Your situation may or may not fall into one of these categories.

 Of course, in some instances, the best move to save a marriage is to get professional help.
 Many marriages can benefit from marriage counseling.
 A good marriage counselor can help a struggling couple to learn the necessary skills and tools to improve their relationship and ultimately the reasons for a divorce in Arizona.
-Many wonder when they know that it’s time to turn to counseling…a good rule of thumb is whenever one or both of you thinks it’s necessary.
+Many ask when they know that it’s time to turn to counseling…a good rule of thumb is whenever one or both of you think it’s necessary.

 There are countless reasons couples decide that a divorce is necessary to enable that person to have a happy and fulfilled life.
 When we have a client, who is considering a divorce we always ask them if they are happy.
 If the answer is no, we ask them why to determine if it is something that can be addressed and fixed, so we can save marriages that are worth saving.
 If not, we are here to help transition from an unhealthy marriage to a healthier and happier new life.